Not One More Victim.

 "Moreover, the prison sentence, which is always computed in terms of time, is related to abstract quantification, evoking the rise of science and what is often referred to as the Age of Reason.
 We should keep in mind that this was precisely the historical period when the value of labor began to be calculated in terms of time and therefore compensated in another quantifiable way, by money.
 The computability of state punishment in terms of time -- days, months, years -- resonates with the role of labor-time as the basis for computing the value of capitalist commodities.
 [Brittany Murphy] Marxist theorists of punishment have noted that precisely the historical period during which the commodity form arose is the era during which penitentiary sentences emerged as the primary form of punishment."

 Angela Davis, Are Prisons Obsolete?, at p.
-44.
+44. (Foucault, De Sade.)

-Not only are you an object, but you are an object reducible to a certain amount of money.
-This status as a "commodity" is true of every movie star, including those who are also genuine artists.
-Celebrities are not real persons for audience members.
+Celebrities are not "real" persons for audience members.
 People on red carpets are rarely viewed as themselves audience members or occasional shoppers in grocery stores.
-Celebrities become, for lack of a better word, "tokens," icons for display, whose status and value are precarious. ("'The Reader': A Movie Review.")
+Celebrities become, for lack of a better word, "tokens," icons for display, whose status and value are precarious and always fluctuating. ("'The Reader': A Movie Review.")

-Like baseball cards, today's trendy beautiful actress appearing on a magazine cover will be gone tomorrow, or on a reality show, "traded in" for a younger, more beautiful, trendier version of herself appearing in Hollywood, seemingly, every day.
+Like baseball cards, today's trendy beautiful actress appearing on a magazine cover will be gone tomorrow, or on a reality show, "traded-in" for a younger, more beautiful, trendier version of herself appearing in Hollywood, seemingly, every day.
 To gain one pound (size 4) or age from the median ideal in today's media circles (age 19) is a terrible offense which makes one's professional life even more precarious.
-Like a fancy car, whose value declines the moment one drives it out of the show room, beautiful women are old at 30 in Hollywood, especially if they play ingenues.
-Worse, it may be that women in all of American public life are "old" at 30 years-of-age.
-(Again: "'The Stepford Wives': A Movie Review.")

-To buy into this system of meanings and shallow scheme of values is to guarantee misery for yourself and tragedy for all.
-It is essential for women placed in such absurd and evil situations to realize that these corporate commercial values are just that: all about money, not about people.
-Who you are is reflective of those you love and the people who love you.
-What matters is what you find meaningful, satisfying, creative, or important and not what others tell you is worthwhile (money, for example, or political power).
 You and only you can define your purposes, meanings, loves.
 No one, certainly no so-called "therapist," torturer, cop, lawyer, judge, or other "expert" can presume to define your subjectivity, nor can anyone (legitimately) deny that inner realm to you by making you a slave, or an object of conditioning.
-In terms of depersonalization, Marilyn, there is no difference between your situation and the plight of someone like Lyndsay Lohan. ("An Open Letter to My Torturers in New Jersey, Terry Tuchin and Diana Lisa Riccioli" and "Judith Butler and Gender Theory.")
+In terms of depersonalization, Marilyn Straus, there is no difference between your situation and the plight of someone like Lyndsay Lohan. ("An Open Letter to My Torturers in New Jersey, Terry Tuchin and Diana Lisa Riccioli" and "Judith Butler and Gender Theory.")

-There will always be plenty of people trying to do exactly that to you -- to enslave you.
-In the curious phase of culture we now occupy, there is an effort underway to possess "electronic slaves" through the consumption of DVD's and magazines.
 We are projecting absurd emotional needs on to celebrities whom we, too often, worship as substitutes for the gods of the ancient pantheon.
 Meeting celebrities in the flesh will almost always be less interesting than studying their works.
 The AMC t.v. shows "Mad Men" and "Rubicon" are examining some of these issues from very different perspectives. ("'The Prisoner': A Review of the AMC Television Series.")

 No one can tell you what to feel.
 The purpose of any human life is to live it, fully and on your own terms, as a person.
 In my judgment, this requires a moral outlook on life and most importantly, the capacity to love deeply and truly.
 These emotions and capacities are also threatened today by the shallowness of our public culture and decline in education, alienation, consumerism, rampant nihilism, official inhumanity, and the loss of spirituality regardless of what you think of religion.
 We no longer really see one another or feel one another's pains and losses.
-Why should it surprise us that our reactions to works of art are so inadequate?
-Social life is meant to be inadequate, sometimes non-existent. ("Nihilists in Disneyworld" and "Why I am not an ethical relativist.")

-Absence of feeling and imagination explains the death of 18 year-old Andrea Adams who "jumped from the tenth floor of the Tower Block in which she had spent the last few months of her life."
 The indifference of overworked and burned-out civil cervants, the almost deliberate destruction of all ego supports and coping mechanisms (did they obstruct her writings?), separation from the one person who genuinely cared for this young woman -- all of this amounts to a kind of murder by ironically-named "social welfare workers."

-The cruelty barely concealed behind psychobabble platitudes and New Age drivel, or policy wonk talk and legalisms, is shown to be what it is -- lethal platitudes offered as a smoke screen for murder or indifference amounting to murder and greed for public money:
+The cruelty barely concealed behind psychobabble platitudes and New Age drivel, or policy-wonk talk and legalisms, is shown to be what it is -- lethal platitudes offered as a smoke screen for murder or indifference amounting to murder and greed for public money:

 "At the inquest, coroner John Pollard identified 23 separate failings of individuals, organisations and authorities that had contact with Andrea during the critical stages prior to her death, yet ruled that none of the apparent failures had a direct causal link with Andrea's death.
 'Rather, she was completely overwhelmed by the apparent hopelessness and worthlessness of her situation.' ... "

-Worse, is malice, sadism, delight in cruelty that become common experiences for powerless young women in Europe and/or America, especially in places like Hollywood.
 There are so-called "experts" in America who produce feelings of helplessness in persons targeted for destruction for a "small fee." ("Terry Tuchin, Diana Lisa Riccioli, and New Jersey's Agency of Torture" and "Psychological Torture in the American Legal System.")

 "In their own internal inquiry into Andrea's death, the Greater Manchester police condemned the officers' lack of action and failure to contact Andrea's mental health worker."
 (The Guardian, July 7, 2010, at p.
 7.)

-It is difficult not to see the death of Brittany Murphy -- whose failed effort to remain 19 years-old forever is both heartbreaking and absurd -- as closely related to the death of Ms. Adams.
+It is difficult not to see the death of Brittany Murphy -- whose failed effort to remain 19 years-old forever and a size 4 is both heartbreaking and absurd -- as closely related to the death of Ms. Adams.
 Seeing Ms. Mulligan's face on a magazine cover or Ms. Wasikowska's success as "Alice," I feel great concern for their future welfare.
 (Both of these new young stars look to be about 19 years-old and wear a size 4, I believe.)

 Moreover, dozens of other young women, like these two victims, Ms. Murphy and Ms. Adams, die in America and the UK on a daily basis.
 I have known some of these victims. ("Would you have helped Katherine 'Kitty' Genovese?")